Have you found yourself asking, “What is flatbed trucking?” Are you already familiar with curtainside trailers and other types of trailers?

 Tarping the Goods

-Properly tarping cargo is an acquired skill that can provide an added layer of security to a shipment when done correctly.
-Tarp that hasn’t been secured properly could become detached from the load while on the road, which is a hazardous situation for everyone involved.
+Properly tarping cargo is an acquired skill, but it’s an important one to hone so that drivers can provide an added layer of security to the shipments they transport when tarping is done correctly.
+Tarps that haven’t been properly secured could detach from the loads while on the road, which can create a hazardous situation for the trucker as well as other drivers around them.

 How To Maneuver a Flatbed Truck

-While one of the benefits of driving a flatbed truck is the ability to take on loads that are larger or unusually shaped, it takes a high level of skill to drive a flatbed containing that sort of cargo.
-The high level of skill required for driving a flatbed truck is why it’s one of the higher-paying jobs that require a CDL.
+While one of the benefits of driving a flatbed truck is the ability to take on loads that are larger or unusually shaped, it also requires a high level of skill to drive a flatbed while transporting those types of cargo.

 Types of Flatbed Trailers

-The standard flatbed is typically used to haul products like machinery or heavy metals.
-They’re basically just a box trailer without the roof or sides.
+The standard flatbed is typically used to haul products such as machinery or heavy metals.
+These trailers feature a 48-foot flatbed without a roof or walls.

 Drop deck flatbed trailers are also known as step-deck or single-drop flatbeds.
-They have a bed that gets lower than standard flatbeds which allow for an additional two feet of overhead clearance.
+They are designed with a bed that is closer to the ground than standard flatbeds, allowing for an additional two feet of overhead clearance.

-Double-drop flatbed trailers have a center portion that drops lower than both ends which allows for taller freight to be carried.
-These trailers are often used to carry freight that requires a crane to load and unload.
+Double-drop flatbed trailers have a distinctive drop in the center, which is lower than both ends of the trailer.
+This design allows drivers to transport taller freight.
+Double-drop flatbed trailers are often used to carry freight that requires a crane to load and unload as well.

 Stretch or Extendable

 Stretch flatbed trailers are ideal for loads that are too long for standard 48-foot flatbeds.
-They often require special permits depending on their size and the type of freight they’re being used for.
+However, drivers must obtain special permits to haul loads using stretch or extendable trailers.

-Curtain side flatbed trailers are ideal for ease of loading and unloading.
-They’re fitted with stakes and panels to enclose all sides but one.
+Curtainside flatbed trailers are ideal for ease of loading and unloading.
+They’re fitted with stakes and panels to enclose cargo on all but one side.

-Lowboys are ideal for tall shipments that may be too tough to handle for a step-deck.
-Lowboy trailers lie 18 off the ground, making them capable of accommodating freight up to 11 feet and 6 inches.
+Lowboys are ideal for tall shipments that may be too tough to handle for a step deck.
+Lowboy trailers lie 18 feet off the ground, making them capable of accommodating freight up to 11 feet 6 inches tall.

 Covered wagon flatbed trailers are also known as side-kit flatbeds.
-They contain a tarp with stakes and panels to create an additional layer of shelter underneath.
-These are ideal for shipments that are sensitive to the elements.
+They contain a tarp with stakes and panels to create an additional layer of shelter around cargo.
+These are ideal for shipments that are sensitive to the natural elements.

 Advantages of Flatbed Trucking